 I have been working in the MRC Tropical Epidemiology Group within the Department of Infectious Disease Epidemiology at LSHTM since July 2005.
 I completed a PhD in statistics at the University of Strathclyde and an undergraduate degree in statistics at the University of Canterbury.

 I am lead statistician for the BREATHE trial which presented primary results at CROI 2020.
 The trial was conducted in Zimbabwe and Malawi investigating the use of azithromycin for the treatment of chronic lung disease in HIV-infected adolescents, funded by the Medical Research Council of Norway.

 Some highlights of my career so far have been as lead statistician for the NUSTART (nutritional support for adults starting antiretroviral therapy) trial in Tanzania and Zambia which investigated the effect of nutritional supplements for malnourished HIV patients on mortality.
-I was also lead statistician for the cluster randomised trial of intermittant preventive therapy for the control of malaria in Ugandan school children.
-I have previously been involved with a number of projects including supporting the Bioko Island Malaria Control Initiative, investigating the effect of Vitamin D supplementation on the hospitalisation rates of infants up to six months of age in Dehli, improving TB cure rates in Senegal by decentralising care, investigating the epidemiology of rotavirus in an urban slum in India and trying to improve child growth by giving fortified porridge to infants in Zambia in an RCT.
+I was also lead statistician for the cluster randomised trial of intermittent preventive therapy for the control of malaria in Ugandan school children.
+I have previously been involved with a number of projects including supporting the Bioko Island Malaria Control Initiative, investigating the effect of Vitamin D supplementation on the hospitalisation rates of infants up to six months of age in Delhi, improving TB cure rates in Senegal by decentralising care, investigating the epidemiology of rotavirus in an urban slum in India and trying to improve child growth by giving fortified porridge to infants in Zambia in an RCT.